thomas-roos/container-snap/README.md

 - Connection kits contain sensitive certificates and should NEVER be included in the snap
 - Each deployment needs its own unique connection kit from AWS IoT Console
 - All processing happens on the host before container starts - no manual fixes needed
+- Fleetprovisioning is also possible modifying the config files, not using the connection kit

 ## Uninstall